Kyle-Dornblaser/Photo-A-Day/README.md

 # Photo-A-Day
-Photo-A-Day is a Python script that allows you to convert a folder of folders of yourself into a video slideshow.
+Photo-A-Day is a Python script that allows you to convert a folder of pictures of yourself into a video slideshow.
 It attempts to find the largest face in the photos and centers and resizes the photos to 1920 x 1080.
 Many photos may end up being skipped in order to accomplish this.

 Tested with Ubuntu 16.04.1 and Python 2.7.12